Hunting with Off-Highway Vehicles

 Fines may be assessed for violations and some violations may include penalty points assessed to hunting and fishing licenses.
 For complete hunting rules and regulations, visit the Colorado Parks and Wildlife website.

-Rifles and bows carried on ATVs and side-by-sides must be completely unloaded and fully enclosed in a case.
+Rifles and bows carried on Off-Highway Vehicles must be completely unloaded and fully enclosed in a case.
 Vehicles may not be used as a rifle rest while hunting.
 Shooting from your vehicle or from, across or on a public road is prohibited.

 Walk It Out

 Motorized cross-country travel to retrieve game is not permitted in most areas.
 Be prepared to pack out your game.
-Check with the local BLM or Forest Service office for specific game-retrieval policies.
+Check with the local BLM, Forest Service, or Colorado Parks and Wildlife office for specific game-retrieval policies.

 Let ‘Em Be!